 One of the worst mistakes income investors can make when it comes to picking Canadian dividend stocks is chasing yield.
-Investors who are new to dividend investing can get caught up in the allure of a high yield.
+Investors who are new to buying stocks in Canada can get caught up in the allure of a high yield.
 It is not surprising.
 The higher the yield, the more income the investment generates.

 The reality however, is that chasing yield is a fools game and can lead to significant losses.
 Why?
 A high yield can be hiding several underlying negatives and in the long run, may not be sustainable.
 This can lead to dividend cuts, or at worst, the elimination of the dividend altogether.

 This is not to say that all high-yield stocks are risky.
 On the contrary, there are plenty of companies who boast a high yield and whose dividend is well covered.
 How can you determine if the dividend is well covered?